fortinet-fortisoar/solution-pack-lateral-movement-and-vpn-breach-response/README.md

 ### Usage

-More information about usage of the Lateral Movement and VPN Breach Response Solution Pack [here](https://github.com/fortinet-fortisoar/solution-pack-lateral-movement-and-vpn-breach-response/blob/develop/docs/solution-pack-guide.md).
+More information about the usage of the Lateral Movement and VPN Breach Response Solution Pack [here](https://github.com/fortinet-fortisoar/solution-pack-lateral-movement-and-vpn-breach-response/blob/develop/docs/solution-pack-guide.md).

 ## Version Information